ESL Questions About Lemmings

 Lemmings are known for their migrations, which can be triggered by various factors, such as changes in food availability or population density.
 During a migration, lemings can travel long distances, sometimes even swimming across bodies of water.
 They move in groups, known as bands, which can consist of hundreds or even thousands of individuals.

-See also ESL Questions About Otters
+See also ESL Questions About Crows

 Unfortunately, some misconceptions about lemmings have been perpetuated over the years.
 It is often believed that lemmings commit mass suicide by jumping off cliffs.
 However, this is not true.
 Lemmings do not purposely throw themselves off cliffs en masse.
 Occasionally, there may be isolated cases where lemmings accidentally fall off cliff edges while migrating or searching for food, leading to the false impression of mass suicide.